 “Whatever.
 I’m not here to play detective.
 But, if you’re trying to sell me something or–”

 “Alright then young lady.
 I’ll have to think that either I’m crazy or you are.
-But, even if you are going to kill me, stab me, rob me, if it’s from a lady such as yourself, maybe I won’t mind,” he laughed, then said, “funny how these things work.”
+But maybe that isn’t so bad a thing,” he laughed, then added, “Funny how these things work.”

 “I’m Summer.”
-He leaned forward, balancing his cigarette in his mouth, then looked over with one hand extended.
+He leaned forward, balancing his cigarette in his mouth, then extended his hand.

 “Okay crazy.
 I’m Reed.
 Let’s talk.”
-I shook his hand, which, was unsurprisingly loose.
-His grip was nonexistent, and his hand was rough.
-His dream, was a dream I didn’t know whether to categorize as childish, wishful, or incredibly inane.
+I shook his hand.
+His grip was nonexistent, and his skin was rough.
+His dream was a dream I didn’t know whether to categorize as childish, wishful, or incredibly inane.
 Perhaps that’s too harsh.
-No, this is my job, my duty, to collect these dreams, I shouldn’t have an opinion.
-But, I do.
+But that was my hobby.
+I talked to those who have had their dreams shattered.
+It wasn’t that I wanted to criticize him, but, I was interested.
 His dream was to belong.